Maple balsamic glazed pork chops are moist and so flavorful. Serve with freshly picked green beans and heirloom tomatoes.

 If you love your pork medium rare, you should cook it to an internal temperature of 145 degrees (followed by a three-minute rest).
-If you like your chops a little more done, you can cook them to an internal temperature of 160 degrees.
+Click HERE for more tips on cooking pork!

 - Smithfield All Natural Boneless Pork Chops